keyboard_arrow_up

 Radial Flow Pumps

-Take in liquid through the center of the impeller and move it out along the impeller blades at a 90-degree angle to the pump shaft.
-Radial flow pumps develop the pressure only with centrifugal force.
+In radial flow pumps, liquid enters the impeller center and is forced out along the blades at a 90-degree angle to the pump shaft.
+These pumps develop pressure using centrifugal force.

 Single-End Suction Pumps

-A type of radial flow pump in which the fluid enters the impeller from one side, and the shaft does not reach into the suction passage.
-Single-end suction pumps are used in applications where there are large solids, such as rags and trash, that would normally clog the pump.
+A type of radial flow pump where fluid enters from one side of the impeller, and the shaft doesn't extend into the suction passage.
+These pumps are ideal for applications with large solids, such as rags or trash, that might clog other types of pumps.

 Two-Speed Centrifugal Pumps